tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Internal Only have private IPs
 - Load Balancers (Nodes) are configured with listeners which accept traffic on a port and protocol and communicate with targets on a port and protocol
 - Internet-facing LB nodes can access public and private EC2 instances
+- 8+ free IPs per subnet and a /27 or larger subnet to allow for scale